-The seaside half marathon is held every year in Ventura, California.
+The seaside marathon is held every year in Ventura, California.

 This race takes place during the summer months and has a very low probability of precipitation.
 Temperatures tend to be warm during this time of year.

-It takes about four hours to complete the course and is really flat so it should be a nice easy walk with the benefit of a beautiful view.
+The course is really flat so it should be a nice easy walk with the benefit of a beautiful view.
 Because let’s face it – who doesn’t like to be beside the seaside!

-As you can see there are loads of marathons that facilitate walkers, so please don’t be put off trying one for the first time.
+As you can see there are loads of half and full marathons that facilitate walkers.
+So please don’t be put off trying one for the first time.

-As long as you know the distance that you need to cover and how long you’ve got to cover it, you can get training.
+- When you know the distance and how long you’ve got to cover it, you can train for it.